CMS-Enterprise/easi-app/README.md

 This repository contains the application code for the CMS EASi (Easy Access to System Information).

+## Codebase Layout

+## Go

+The server portion of the application is written in Go.
+More information can be found in the [pkg documentation](./pkg/README.md).

 ## Application Setup

 ### Setup: Developer Setup